epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 -----------------------------
 ## Causality between Revenue and Number of Actors
 #### Research Objective:
 The objective of this research is to investigate the impact of actor count on (log) revenue.
+It seems like we must have the following causality :
+<iframe src="assets/plots/Causal_Diagram_first.html" width="700" height="480" frameborder="0" position="relative"></iframe>

 However, numerous other variables could potentially confound causality, such as budget, country, language, publication year, and more.
+We could have something that looks more like this :

+-insert little diagram

 Consequently, we intend to analyze this effect conditionally with respect to the primary factors, including country, language, and budget magnitude.

 To mitigate combinatorial explosion, we opt for a single group that maximizes the number of observations.
 The chosen features include: